PromG-dev/promg-core/README.md

 - the script expects the `Neo4j APOC library` to be installed as a plugin, see https://neo4j.com/labs/apoc/

+For example projects that use this repository, have a look at [EKG BPI Challenges](https://github.com/Ava-S/ekg_bpi_challenges), [EKG Inferring missing identifiers](https://github.com/Ava-S/ekg_inference) and [EKG for AutoTwin EU GA n.
+101092021.](https://github.com/Ava-S/ekg_autotwin)

 ## Projects

 The following projects are part of this repository

+## OCED-PG: A declarative extract-load-transformT framework, that maps the raw data to a corresponding EKG, using the semantic header as a basis
+We developed a reference implementation for [OCED](https://icpmconference.org/2022/program/xes-symposium/).
+We proposed a three-layer approach to create a semantic-aware representation and storage system for OCED.
+- _Base ontology_: The OCED proposal is formalized as a PG-schema \[1\] providing a common interface for process querying.
+The schema defines a \emph{base ontology} for representing and transforming OCED, which includes a _semantic layer_ (defining the OCED concepts) and a _record layer_ (defining concepts for generic data records from a legacy system and how they are related to the semantic layer).
+- _Reference ontology_: The base ontology is specialed into a domain-specific reference ontology using PG-schema's inheritance mechanism.
+The reference ontology includes a _semantic layer_ (defining the domain's semantic objects, events, and relations), and a _record layer_ (defining in which legacy records the domain-level concepts are stored).
+The structural definitions are extended with rules to transform data in the record layer into nodes and relationships of the semantic layer, similar to \emph{ontology-based data access}~\cite{XCKL18}.
+- _OCED-PG: declarative \emph{extract-load-transform} (ELT) framework_.
+OCED-PG load the legacy data records into the graph DB as a record layer.
+We then transform the data records into OCED by automatically translating the transformation rules of step (2) into queries over the record layer.

 ### Missing Case Identifiers Inference
 Method to infer missing case identifiers in event data by exploiting knowledge about the activities and their locations.